Office Timeline – free timeline maker

 To add descriptions of the swimlane components to the shapes, simply double click any shape and start typing.
 You can style the text, add effects, change colors, change text box settings by right clicking any shape and selecting the option Format Text Effects.

-Set roadmap text format
+Set roadmap text format in Excel

 6. Add milestones.